DataDog/documentation/content/en/tracing/setup/dotnet.md

 - Managed libraries: deployed together with the native library.
 - Environment variables: added for IIS only by the MSI installer.
 Applications that do not run in IIS need [additional configuration](?tab=netcoreonwindows#required-environment-variables) to set these environment variables.

-**Note:** The `Datadog.Trace.ClrProfiler.Managed` NuGet package is no longer required for automatic instrumentation in .NET Core.
+**Note:** The `Datadog.Trace.ClrProfiler.Managed` NuGet package is no longer required for automatic instrumentation in .NET Core after version `1.11.0`.
 Instead, a new environment variable, `DD_DOTNET_TRACER_HOME`, was added.
 See [Required Environment Variables][2] below for details.

 [1]: https://github.com/DataDog/dd-trace-dotnet/releases
 {{% /tab %}}